History of Management

 Three does and two bucks obtained from the Michigan Department of Conservation were released by the U.S. Forest Service in the Shawnee National Forest in Pope County.

 Four deer from the Mt.
 Vernon Game Farm were released in Union County near Jonesboro.
-A pair of whitetails obtained from the Mount Vernon Game Farm were released on the Savanna Army Depot (Carroll County near Savanna; a census conducted in Carroll County in 1950–51 found a population of approximately 100 deer), followed by releases of a doe from the Springfield Game Farm in 1937 and a buck in 1938 (Pietsch, 1954).
+A pair of white-tailed deer obtained from the same game farm were released on the Savanna Army Depot (Carroll County near Savanna; a census conducted in Carroll County in 1950–51 found a population of approximately 100 deer), followed by releases of a doe from the Springfield Game Farm in 1937 and a buck in 1938 (Pietsch, 1954).

 Congress passed the Pittman-Robertson Federal Aid in Wildlife Restoration Act, an excise tax on arms and ammunition returned to states based on the number of licensed hunters and size of the state.